 Some of the most popular private US universities receive 40,000 – 50,000+ applications every year.
 However, many of them have room for fewer than 2,500 students.
 It is also important to make sure that application materials are easy to locate.
 Some of these materials are more time-consuming to deal with than others, so it is important to start gathering them as soon as possible (at the beginning of their final year in high school or before), backing up data, and staying in touch with recommenders.
 Here are some things you will need to have ready when applying to a US university.

-- Letters of recommendation.
-Generally between 2 and 3 needed; may be from counselors, teachers, and/or others like clergy or volunteer coordinators who know and have worked with the student in some capacity.
+Letters of recommendation.
+Generally between 2 and 3 are required; may be from counselors, teachers, and/or others like clergy or volunteer coordinators who know and have worked with the student in some capacity.

 These are generally required, but the amount you need to have will vary from school to school.